klassijs/klassijs-testgenie/README.md

-# 🚀 KlassiJS AI - AI-Powered Test Case Generator
+# 🚀 QA CHOMP!!! - AI-Powered Test Case Generator

 An AI-powered test automation platform designed for enterprise-scale quality assurance.
 It transforms business requirements into accurate, executable Cucumber test cases, reducing manual effort and errors.
 With advanced content analysis and support for a wide range of document formats, it ensures consistent, reliable results across diverse inputs—streamlining QA workflows and accelerating delivery at scale.